Quantcast

 ~ You Will Never Change ~

-Page 1
+Page 144

 I have already started to explain the connections in using WHOs and Whats.
 Keep in mind, however, it's this chapter's ability to make you overestimate your own knowledge of what a WHO is, in essence, that makes it so risky to read.
 People can know what effect something has without truly understanding what that something is.
+There is a difference between studying the science of things, and mastering the art of them.

-Also, because you don't know WHO you are yet, you should be very cautious with What it is you have, or think you want.
+Because you don't know WHO you are yet, you should be very cautious with What it is you have, or think you want.
 WHOs are the containers for your proper Whats.
 It's the jar that's been designed for a very specific set of cookies.
-Obtaining something because it matches the incorrect idea of WHO you are will only lead you towards negative emotions, or at the very least to numbness in the long run, because the more you lack an awareness of your WHOs. the more you lack an awareness of your emotions, and oftentimes, if something isn’t measured properly, certain pieces of information going missing, such as how you should feel, or even the fact that you’re supposed to be feeling at all.
+Obtaining something because it matches the incorrect idea of WHO you are will only lead you towards negative emotions, or at the very least to numbness in the long run, because the more you lack an awareness of your WHOs. the more you lack an awareness of your emotions, and oftentimes, if something isn’t measured properly, certain pieces of information go missing, such as how you should feel, or even the fact that you’re supposed to be feeling at all.

-Page 2
+Page 140

-We’ve talked about the cookie jar in a previous chapter, but now we'll be discussing a new use for that tool:
+We’ve talked about the cookie jar in a previous chapter, but now we'll be discussing a new use for that tool.

 I like to think of it like this: